Menu

 Craftsmanship at the highest level.

-The construction consists of a continuous blade piece with attached handle jaws made of desert ironwood, secured against lateral shearing forces with sturdy rivets (made of brass and nickel silver).
-The possible uses are really suitable for everyday use: the knife must withstand something, so attention was paid to stability.
-At 3.7 mm, the blade is not too strong, but its special scalloped grind makes it tough all the way to the tip.
-The blade has a Scandinavian shape and remains under the limit of 12 cm valid in Germany, but it is large enough for most jobs from trimming firewood to slicing the snack.
-The back of the blade has a sharp edge, making it ideal for starting a fire with a flint.
-A grooved area allows for firmer cutting by resting the thumb, should that ever be necessary.
-When the steel was rolled, a layer of scale formed which was not removed, but only sandblasted and lightly abraded.
-In the area of the blade grind, this surface has been removed, which is why the bare material is visible there.
-The steel used is stainless, but of impressive sharpness and edge retention.
-The sheath of the knife is made of vegetable tanned cowhide, which was dyed only after assembly and finally treated with leather grease.
-To protect the seam, a leather strip is incorporated with, to which the blade can bump without reaching the seam.
+Many users do not realize just how complex a good knife is (even if it does not have a Damascus blade).
+The type of steel and handle material, knife construction and balance must always be matched to the intended use - and the blade geometry also depends on this.
+Using the example of our flat alder knife, which Richard Kappeller developed in close cooperation with Manufactum, we can show what is behind this: - The grind only covers half the width of the blade, which means that the knife remains robust enough to be struck with a block on the back of the knife when splitting wood, for example; - A fine, so-called secondary phase is ground into the very front of the blade: It is only here that the knife is sharpened or honed, which means that only a small amount of material is removed and the knife is quickly sharp again; - the all-round steel used is versatile, very edge-holding, easy to sharpen and, above all, resilient.
+The construction consists of a continuous blade section with attached desert ironwood bolsters secured against lateral shearing forces with sturdy rivets (made of brass and nickel silver).
+The possible uses are really suitable for everyday use: the knife has to be able to withstand something, so attention was paid to stability.
+At 3.7 mm, the blade is not too thick, but its special Scandinavian grind makes it tough, right up to the tip.
+The blade has a Scandinavian shape and remains below the German limit of 12 cm, but it is large enough for most jobs from cutting firewood to slicing up a snack.
+The back of the blade has a sharp edge and is therefore ideal for making a fire with a flint.
+A serrated area allows the thumb to rest on it for a firmer cut if necessary.
+A layer of scale has formed during the rolling of the steel, which has not been removed but only sandblasted and lightly ground off.
+This surface was removed in the area of the blade grind, which is why the bare material is visible there.
+The steel used is stainless, but has an impressive sharpness and edge retention.
+The knife sheath is made of vegetable-tanned cowhide, which was dyed after assembly and then treated with leather grease.
+A leather strip is incorporated to protect the seam, which the blade can touch without reaching the seam.

 Product Information